 SUMMARY.
-Taking into consideration the fact that GSU ensures the transparency and availability of procedures and processes, has developed mechanisms of transmitting values to the society, makes efforts to invest accountability system and reinforce the feedback with the public, the expert panel finds that GSU meets the requirements of the Criterion 8.
+Taking into consideration the fact that GSU ensures the transparency and availability of procedures and processes, has developed mechanisms of transmitting values to the society, makes efforts to invest accountability system and reinforce the feedback with the public, the expert panel concludes that GSU meets the requirements of the Criterion 8.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 8 as satisfactory.
+The correspondence of HEI GSU institutional capacities to the requirements of criterion 8 is satisfactory.